Viktor Ullmann

-Viktor Ullmann (1 January 1898, in Teschen – 18 October 1944, in KZ Auschwitz-Birkenau) was a Silesia-born Austrian composer, conductor and pianist.
+Viktor Ullmann (1 January 1898 – 18 October 1944) was a Silesia-born Austrian composer, conductor and pianist.

 Biography

-Viktor Ullmann was born on 1 January 1898 in Těšín (Teschen), which belonged then to Silesia in the Austro-Hungarian Empire and is now divided between Cieszyn in Poland and Český Těšín in the Czech Republic.
-Both his parents were from families of Jewish descent, but had converted to Roman Catholicism before Viktor's birth.
+Viktor Ullmann was born on 1 January 1898 in Cieszyn (Teschen), which belonged then to Austrian Silesia in the Austro-Hungarian Empire.
+Both his parents were from families of Jewish descent, but had converted to Catholicism before Viktor's birth.
 As an assimilated Jew, his father, Maximilian, was able to pursue a career as a professional officer in the army of the Austro-Hungarian Empire.
 In World War I he was promoted to colonel and ennobled.

 One writer has described Ullmann's milieu in these terms: "Like such other assimilated German-speaking Czech Jews as Kafka and Mahler, Ullmann lived a life of multiple estrangements, cut off from Czech nationalism, German anti-Semitism and Jewish orthodoxy".

 Beginning in 1909 Viktor attended a grammar school (Gymnasium) in Vienna.
-His musical talents and inclinations soon gave him access to Arnold Schönberg and his circle of pupils.
+His musical talents and inclinations soon gave him access to Arnold Schoenberg and his circle of pupils.
 Upon finishing school, he volunteered for military service.